DigitalGlobe/gbdxtools/docs/imagery_access.rst

 The ``TmsImage`` class was used to access imagery available from the `DigitalGlobe Maps API <https://platform.digitalglobe.com/maps-api/>`_.
 This service is now deprecated, but the image class can still be used to convert TMS-based imagery into NumPy arrays.
 The zoom level to use can be specified (default is 22).
 Changing the zoom level will change the resolution of the image.

-The following example shows plotting and image generated from OpenStreetMap tiles:
+The following example shows plotting an image generated from OpenStreetMap tiles:

 .. code-block:: python